flogic/whiskey_disk/README.markdown

       rake_env:
         RAILS_ENV: 'production'

- - defining a deploy:&lt;environment&gt;:post_setup rake task (e.g., in lib/tasks/
+ - defining a deploy:&lt;target&gt;:post_setup rake task (e.g., in lib/tasks/
    or in your project's Rakefile) will cause that task to be run at the end of deploy:setup

- - defining a deploy:&lt;environment&gt;:post_deploy rake task (e.g., in
+ - defining a deploy:&lt;target&gt;:post_deploy rake task (e.g., in
    lib/tasks/ or in your project's Rakefile) will cause that task to be run at the end of deploy:now